tytydraco/yessleep/out/On_my_first_day_at_boarding_school_a_boy_jumped_out_of_a_top_floor_window_They_call_them_Flyers.md

 “Cheater.”
 A kid with glasses said, only for the group of them to erupt into laughter.

 Walking faster, I almost tripped over a group of older kids sitting under the sun on a worn picnic blanket.
 But when I took a closer look, the first I saw were only the centre ones in a large pattern-like formation spreading out across the grass—at least a dozen of them, boy’s and girl’s alike, sitting and standing around them.
-Unlike the ones in the middle, these kids held no expression, no smiles.

-They simply stood or sat with blank eyes.
-They reminded me of guards.
+They stood or sat with blank eyes, reminding me of guards.
 My gaze flicked to the kids in the centre.
 There were six of them, and even they were sitting in formation, a pentagon; two girls, a blonde and a brunette sitting opposite each other, while two guys occupied the other spaces—and a sixth guy sitting in the middle.
 The way they were dressed was different to what I had seen.
 They wore blazers in the relentless heat and weren’t breaking a sweat.
 These guys did have expressions.
 The blonde girl was smiling at her phone, showing the brunette something on the screen, while the two guys leaned over some kind of book.

 The kid sitting in the middle lay back on his elbows, his legs crossed, a dreamy smile on his lips.
 He wouldn’t be hard to spot in a crowd; dark red hair catching the sun, and pasty skin.
 I could tell just from looking at him that he oozed riches; that his parents only gave him the best, and he ruled the school, along with his inner circle.